 Using custom Bit badges

 You can use standard Bit emotes that you can purchase to use in your favorite streamers’ chats.
 They help you to stand out and get instant attention with your messages.
 Streamers can offer their fans up to 28 special and rare chat badges and persuade them to donate more to get trendier badges.
 Once you reach Partner or Affiliate status on Twitch, you can check out OWN3D, which offers a wide selection of Twitch Bit Badges and regular Cheer Chat Badges.

 Why use Bits?

-Bits don’t only give viewers a chance to show their support to their favorite streamers.
+Bits don’t just give viewers a chance to show their support to their favorite streamers.
 Bits help viewers stand out as individuals.
 Streamers can grow their community.
-And even though only Twitch Partners and Twitch Affiliates can receive Twitch Bits, once you establish yourself on Twitch you strive to join the two programs and monetize your channel.
-If you’re a streamer with a large following, then Bits are an important source of revenue.
+And even though only Twitch Partners and Twitch Affiliates can receive Twitch Bits, once you establish yourself on Twitch Bit offer another way to monetize your channel and bring in revenue.
+If you’re a streamer with a large following, then Bits are an important source of income.
 Viewers can do things like use Cheer Bits to give individual Bits or thousands of Bits at once.
 Viewers have the option of attaching a message to their cheer and can use animated emotes known as ‘cheermotes.’
 Streamers and channel owners who create emotes for viewers to use in chat, can reward their viewers who use bits to cheer with additional emote rewards.
 It doesn’t get any better than that.

-So, as you can see, Bits are not only valuable, they’re necessary on Twitch’s platform.
+So, as you can see, Bits are not only valuable, they’re an innovative way to build community on Twitch’s platform.